 Whipped cream is a light and fluffy treat that goes good on pretty much anything.
 Dollop some on a slice of pie or use it to add some sweetness to fresh fruit!

 Chances are, you have a can of whipped cream in your fridge for occasional snacking.
 You might have even let your dog have a taste.

 You’re not alone.
 Many dog owners give their dogs whipped cream without giving it a second thought.

-But is whipped cream safe for dogs to eat?
+But is it safe for dogs to eat?